xtmalliance/argon-server/README.md

 # Flight Blender

-Flight Blender does three things:
+Flight Blender has three things:

 - a flight feed aggregator that has different modules that can process and relay data around flights and airspace: geo-fence, flight declarations, air-traffic data
 - an open source Remote ID "display provider" compatible with ASTM Remote ID standard